 Adam Berke, BEST Regional Director

 Adam brings an accomplished portfolio of professional experience from more than 10 years of progressive responsibility in research administration.
-As a manager of CSS Research Administration for the past five years, Adam has managed a team of 67 contract and grants administrators that manage pre and post-award, as well as the audit compliance of 1,066 sponsored awards, totaling over $1.1 billion.
-His team administers the research funding for 810 principal investigators stretching over 75 unique organized academic research units and several professional schools.
+As a Research Administration Managaer in (the former) CSS organization for the over five years, Adam had a team of 67 contract and grants administrators that manage pre/post awards, as well as the audit compliance of 1,066 sponsored awards, totaling over $1.1 billion.
+His team administered the research funding for 810 principal investigators stretching over 75 unique organized academic research units and several professional schools.

 Adam is a graduate of UC Berkeley, earning a B.S. in Environmental Economics and Policy, and is currently working on a Master of Business Administration at Gies College of Business, at the University of Illinois.

-Adam's role as the Regional Director for the administrative support region serving the BEST (Biological Sciences) Region, is a new structure integrating administrative support for faculty and other principal investigators at Berkeley.
+Adam's role as the Regional Director serving the BEST (Biological Sciences) Region, is a new structure integrating administrative support for faculty and other principal investigators at Berkeley.
 This regional approach has been designed to build a better sense of community across academic and administrative units supporting Berkeley’s academic enterprise and for this community spirit to be a foundation for improved service.

 Teal Sexton, SHARE Regional Director